 Insightly claims on its homepage to be the “#1 online small business CRM.”
 I have no evidence to corroborate this particular claim, but I can tell you that they offer a great free program and a very friendly website.

-Insightly offers their system free for two users, 2,500 records (which they define as any stored item from contact to note), 200 megabytes of storage and ten custom fields.
-New features on the freemium level include advanced reporting and 10 emails a day.
-The upgrade fee is $12/user/month and includes 25,000 records, and 1 gigabyte of storage.
+Insightly offers their system free for two users, 2,500 records (which they define as any stored item from contact to note), 200 megabytes of storage and two custom fields.
+The freemium level also includes advanced reporting and 10 emails a day.
+You can upgrade to the Basic level for $12/user/month, and that gets you 25,000 records and 1 gigabyte of storage.

 As they say on their homepage, Insightly is great for small businesses.
 For many small businesses two users is really more than enough.
 However, many reviewers have mentioned that Insightly is not ideal for bigger businesses, particularly because its functionality is not capable of handling the demands of a larger business.
 One particular example cited is that the email integration lacks a lot of user functionality that other CRM platforms don’t think twice about.
 It should also be mentioned that Insightly only offers support via the online community.